Hejsil/sab/README.md

 A simple program for printing spinners and bars to stdout.

 ```
 Usage: sab [OPTION]...
-[CURR]...
-Given a min, max and current value, sab will draw bars/spinners
+sab will draw bars/spinners based on the values piped in through
-to stdout.
-The format of the bar/spinner is read from stdin and
-is a line seperated lists of steps.
+stdin.

-To draw a simple bar, simply pipe your empty and full chars into
+To draw a simple bar, simply pipe a value between 0-100 into sab:
-sab, and give it the current value:
-echo -e '.\n=' | sab 35
+echo 35 | sab
-====......

-For a more fine grained bar, simply pipe in more steps:
+====

+You can customize your bar with the '--steps' option:
-echo -e '.\n-\n=' | sab 35
+echo 35 | sab -s ' -='
-===-......
+===-

 To draw a simple spinner, simply set the length of the bar to 1
-and set min to 0 and max to be the last step:
+and set max to be the last step:
-echo -e '/\n-\n\\\n|' | sab -l 1 -M 3 3
+echo 2 | sab -l 1 -M 3 -s '/-\|'
-|
+\

-sab will draw multible lines if provided with multible current
+sab will draw multible lines, one for each line piped into it.
-values.
-echo -e '/\n-\n\\\n|' | sab -l 1 -M 3 0 1 2 3
+echo -e '0\n1\n2\n3' | sab -l 1 -M 3 -s '/-\|'
 /
 -
 \